 Scholarship recipients will help with studio set up and take down for each session, assist with various mid-session tasks, and help to organize and run the auction and closing banquet.
 While at PBI, scholarship recipients live in charming and comfortable but rustic housing with nearby bathroom facilities.
 Oxbow provides wonderful, healthy meals with diverse offerings and the kitchen staff is able to accommodate many dietary needs.

 Scholarship recipients are expected to arrive to early to PBI, and should plan to get to Ox-Bow by 10 a.m. on Saturday, May 16, 2015.
 For those who are flying, this will probably make it necessary to arrive during the afternoon of Friday, May 15.
 Scholarship recipients will depart PBI on Thursday, May 28 with the rest of the PBI participants.

 Tuition for the PBI 2015 program is $1350.
 This includes room and board for a shared room, workshop tuition, class supplies and materials.
 A small course fee maybe added to classes with exceptionally high materials costs.
 This cost is indicated with the course description.

 Single occupancy dormitory rooms can be reserved for an additional $200 fee.
 This request can be indicated in your online application.
 The fee is due upon arrival to PBI.
 While we will make an effort to accommodate all single room requests, if there are more requests than available rooms, single rooms will be assigned through a lottery system.

-Once accepted to PBI, a $675.00 deposit is required within two weeks of acceptance in order to reserve your place.
-The remaining balance is due at registration upon arrival at Oxbow on May 11.
-Please note that this deposit is non-refundable after March 25, 2014.
+Once accepted to PBI, a deposit for half the tuition is required within two weeks of acceptance in order to reserve your place.
+The remaining balance is due at registration upon arrival at Oxbow.

 Institutional support for funding or time off